atharvaphanse/Rock-Paper-Scissors/README.md

 Enter intial number of rocks, number of papers, number of scissors and watch thte battle unfold!

 P.S.
 I made some modifications in the rules to make the game more interesting.
+For example, every 10 seconds the objects change their direction of travel by a random amount.

 Here is a sample video of the simulation:

 ![output](https://user-images.githubusercontent.com/76676951/217840693-89d6b66d-c589-40c2-aaf9-7aa70bb56f0f.gif)